jerr0328/jerr0328.github.io/index.md

 two years for Harris Corporation doing embedded software development before moving to Berlin in 2014 to work for BlackBridge.
 In 2015, BlackBridge was acquired by Planet.
 In November 2018, I started working for Architrave GmbH.
+In October 2020, I started working remotely for Iceye before moving to Finland in April 2021.

 ## Tech